rijff24/carDatabase/docs/06-user-interface.md

   - Inventory of parts
   - Usage tracking
   - Add/Edit part controls
+  - Duplicate detection and stock merging

 - **Elements**:
   - Parts list with search
   - Stock level indicators
   - Cost history
   - Usage reports

+##### Part Creation & Duplication Handling

+When adding a new part, the system provides intelligent duplicate detection:

+- **Part Duplicate Detection**:
+  - When a user submits a new part, the system checks if a part with the same name, make, and model already exists
+  - The comparison is case-insensitive and space-insensitive for better matching
+  - The system takes into account vehicle targeting (make and model) when determining duplicates

+- **Duplicate Handling Behavior**:
+  - If a duplicate is found, the system increases the stock quantity of the existing part by the submitted amount
+  - The system optionally updates other fields (description, price, etc.) if they were provided
+  - A confirmation message "Part already exists — stock updated" is displayed
+  - No new database record is created

+- **New Part Creation**:
+  - If no duplicate is found, a new part is created normally
+  - A confirmation message "New part added" is displayed

+- **Subform Integration**:
+  - When adding a part through a subform (like during repair creation):
+    - The duplicate detection still applies
+    - After updating an existing part or creating a new one, the part is immediately available for selection
+    - The newly created or updated part is automatically selected in the parent form

+This intelligent duplicate handling ensures inventory accuracy while providing a seamless user experience.

 ### 4. Sales Management